Program Table

 IsTablePaddingpadding indicator for rows only required due to the dominating length of some other table

-Extension Columns
+Auxiliary Columns

 A Lookup Argument with the Processor Table establishes that the processor has loaded the correct instruction (and its argument) from program memory.
-To establish the program memory's side of the Lookup Argument, the Program Table has extension column InstructionLookupServerLogDerivative.
+To establish the program memory's side of the Lookup Argument, the Program Table has auxiliary column InstructionLookupServerLogDerivative.

 For sending the padded program to the Hash Table, a combination of two Evaluation Arguments is used.
 The first, PrepareChunkRunningEvaluation, absorbs one chunk of (i.e. 10) instructions at a time, after which it is reset and starts absorbing again.
 The second, SendChunkRunningEvaluation, absorbs one such prepared chunk every 10 instructions.